The Best International Bank Accounts in Australia for 2026

 What Australian-based banks handle multiple currency accounts?

-Major banks like NAB, ANZ, Commonwealth Bank, and Westpac offer multi‑currency accounts in Australia.
-However, these often have limited currency options, higher FX fees, and slower transfers compared to fintech alternatives like Airwallex.
+Major banks like NAB, ANZ, Commonwealth Bank, and Westpac offer multi-currency accounts in Australia.
+However, these often have limited currency options, higher FX fees, and slower transfers.
+Fintech platforms such as Airwallex also offer multi-currency accounts with wide currency coverage and competitive FX fees.

 What is the best foreign currency account in Australia?